Emanuel Iñiguez

-Emanuel Iñiguez (born 16 September 1996) is an Argentine professional footballer who plays as a right-back for Monagas, on loan from Aldosivi.
+Emanuel Iñiguez (born 16 September 1996) is an Argentine professional footballer who plays as a right-back for Aldosivi.

 Career

 Iñiguez started his career with Aldosivi.
 He was moved into the club's first-team squad during their promotion winning 2017–18 Primera B Nacional campaign, making his professional debut on 2 April 2018 as Aldosivi beat Villa Dálmine 1–0; he had previously been an unused substitute six times in all competitions.